-Dorian as the Picture
+Dorian As The Picture

 You know, eternal youth and beauty sounds like pretty good deal.
 However, it definitely falls under the category of "totally, absolutely, way too good to be true."
 The thing is, most of us realize that there's more to life than a pretty face.
 But Dorian Gray's trouble is that he only values himself as an ornamental creature.
-He doesn't recognize his own beauty until he sees it reflected in Basil's portrait, and, once he does, it's all downhill.
+He doesn't recognize his own beauty until he sees it reflected in Basil's portrait:

 Dorian immediately identifies his beauty as his only worthwhile quality.
 He doesn't realize that his true value lies in his innocence and purity, which lend his physical beauty a kind of magical appeal.
 As long as he remains beautiful on the outside, he doesn't think it matters what happens under the surface.
 And, for a while, it seems like he's right.
 After all, he does lead kind of a charmed life for almost twenty years.